jfairbank/chroma/README.md

 library.
 Many thanks to [Brian Grinstead](http://www.briangrinstead.com/blog/) for his hard work on that library.

-Chroma is in alpha stage at the moment.
-Most of the API methods from tinycolor have been ported over with a few exceptions.
-However, I will be working on cleaning up the API where needed, adding docs and examples, and adding tests before a first release.
-Because this is currently in alpha, please be prepared for possible API changes or bugs.

 Please don't hesitate to examine the code and make issues or pull requests where you feel it is necessary.
 Please refer to the [Contributing](#contributing) section below.